hansliss/photons_tool/README.md

 two flags, so far:

 * 0x0001	   Do not RLE-decode layers when extracting
-* 0x0002	   Convert layers to PNG format when extracting
+* 0x0002	   Convert layers to/from PNG format when extracting layers or replacing layers